alphagov/design-patterns/index.md

 <h2 class="heading-36">Design style guide</h2>

-This guide explains how to style and arrange the basic elements like like headings, paragraphs, images, form fields and buttons.
+This guide explains how to style and arrange the basic elements like headings, paragraphs, images, form fields and buttons.

 * [Read the design style guide]({{ site.baseurl }}/guides/design-style-guide.html)
 * [Take a look through the design style guide examples]({{ site.baseurl }}/example/)